i0brendan0/pokeemerald-expanded-1-10-0/README.md

             - Water
             - Does damage during rain based on the user's weight.
     - Swarming Pokemon may now hold special items.
-    - (Not Updated) The Rival's gender can now be chosen.
-(Can't be renamed.)
-    - (Not Updated) Castform gets a Sandy Form.
+    - Castform gets a Sandy Form.
 (No sprite/design yet)
     - (Not Updated) Hidden Trees.
 Hidden Grotto-like interactable trees where each day, a Pokemon or item may drop from the tree.
         - All Hidden Tree Pokemon will have their hidden ability.
     - Certain Pokemon will know moves as a baby just like Pichu and Volt Tackle.